TheValber/Chattack/README.md

 (The in-game menus are only in French)

+## Specific Features

+- Using linked lists in different ways
+- Graphical interface usable with the mouse
+- Game design and balancing of a strategy game

 ---

 ## How to launch the game ?

+### Requirements

+The game only works on a Linux distribution.
+You also need to install the graphics library.

 ### Download and install the graphics library